pypa/pip/docs/reference/pip.rst

 dependency installation process.
 The potentially unbounded recursion involved was not considered acceptable, and so installation of build dependencies from source has been disabled until a safe resolution of this issue has been found.

+Further, it also doesn't support the use of environment markers and extras, only version specifiers are respected.
+Support for markers and extras will be added in a future release.

 .. _PEP517: http://www.python.org/dev/peps/pep-0517/
 .. _PEP518: http://www.python.org/dev/peps/pep-0518/